Wethersfield CT: Connecticut Started Here

 Start your getaway here.
 In the former Board of Ed building, the Wethersfield CT Visitor Center also serves as a museum, encompassing approachable exhibits about all aspects of Wethersfield’s personality.

 Thankfully for historians, Wethersfield’s residents came early to Historic Preservation.
 In the 1920’s several Wethersfield homes were torn down, prompting a response to save the rest.
-This early rescue is now recognized as one the key to this town’s appeal.
+This early rescue is now recognized as one of the keys to this town’s appeal.

 Wethersfield CT Chest